AI as the Great Equaliser: Neurodiversity, Disclosure, and the Tools That Change Everything

 The Disclosure Trap

 Only 49% of neurodivergent employees in Singapore disclose their conditions to employers.
-More than half stay silent.
-They have good reasons: fear of social stigma, fear of career repercussions, and 75% prefer voluntary disclosure over mandatory policies.
+More than half stay silent, for good reasons: fear of social stigma, fear of career repercussions, and 75% prefer voluntary disclosure over mandatory policies.

 Sunil Chandrasekhar of BCG Singapore put it precisely: "Without disclosure, employers don't act, and without action, stigma persists."

 This is the trap.
-Not the people.
-Not the employers, most of whom genuinely want to do better.
-The trap is the mechanism itself — a system that requires you to declare your difference before it offers to accommodate it, in a culture where declaring that difference carries real professional risk.
+Not the people, and not the employers, most of whom genuinely want to do better.
+The mechanism itself — a system that requires you to declare your difference before it offers to accommodate it, in a culture where declaring it carries real professional risk.

 AI as Translator of Ability